CrypticH3RO/Website/README.md

 # Website
-A website that introduces myself and has other interesting features
+A website that introduces myself and has other interesting stuff